BlueByteSystemsInc/PDMShell/src/BOM.md

 - `directory`
   Target folder where the CSV will be saved.

+- `search`
+  Search query used to find files in the current directory and run the BOM command on each result.

+- `recursive`
+  When used with `search`, includes files in subfolders.

 - `configNames`
   Comma-separated list of configurations to extract the BOM from.
 If unspecified, all configurations are processed.